Jizziee/jisagit/README.md

 Day 1: Initial setup with starter files and a working main.py.

 Day 2:
-- Created the `data` folder for storing JSON files later.
+- Practiced running the project from both PyCharm and the command line.
-- Practiced running the project from the command line.
+- Verified that the GitHub repository is correctly connected (push/pull working).
-- Confirmed the repository is properly connected to GitHub.
+- Cleaned and organized the project structure according to the teacher’s requirements.
-- Ensured the project structure follows the required format.
+- Prepared the project for Day 3 by ensuring files (transaction.py, budgettracker.py, main.py) were properly created.

 Day 3:
 - Created Budget class to store transactions